Solar Energy Pros and Cons: How to Power Your Small Business

 There are some significant advantages to using solar energy.
-It can help you lower costs and see an increase in your business’s value.
+It can help you lower costs and increase your business’s value.
 You can attract customers and employees who care about sustainability as you help protect the environment.

-Large companies, including Target and Walmart, are enjoying the pros of solar power.
+Large companies, including Target and Walmart, enjoy solar power’s pros.
 A growing number of small businesses are exploring them as well.

-By switching to solar energy, you’re likely to see significant savings on your bills.
+By switching to solar energy, you will likely see significant savings on your bills.
 Some businesses see a reduction in energy costs of 75 percent or more.
 One study found that the average owner of a commercial property paid $2,000 per month for electricity.
 Survey respondents who installed rooftop solar panels paid just $500 a month.

 Once you’ve paid off the cost of purchasing and installing solar panels, your energy is essentially free.
 The only exception is when there’s not enough sunlight to generate power, such as on overcast days.
 At those times, you can use regular electricity as a backup.
 Businesses located in sunny climates are likely to see the most savings.

-Battery systems are now available that allow energy to be stored for use when it’s cloudy or dark out.
+Battery systems are now available that allow energy to be stored for use when it’s cloudy or dark.
 However, they can be expensive.

-If you decide to sell your business, having solar panels installed can be a major selling point.
-A buyer won’t have to install panels themselves and can enjoy savings immediately.
+If you decide to sell your business, installing solar panels can be a significant selling point.
+A buyer won’t have to install panels personally and can enjoy savings immediately.

 A carbon footprint is the amount of greenhouse gas produced by an activity.
-It’s usually expressed as the number of tons of carbon dioxide (CO2) that the activity generates.
-The average small business produces between 11.6 and 23.3 tons of CO2 annually.
+It’s usually expressed as the number of tons of carbon dioxide (CO2) the action generates.
+The average small business makes between 11.6 and 23.3 tons of CO2 annually.
 These CO2 emissions are directly linked to climate change.

 Solar panels reduce your carbon footprint because they produce energy without creating emissions.
 The manufacture and transport of solar panels create carbon dioxide, so the panels aren’t entirely carbon neutral.

-Once you’re ready to choose a solar panel installer, ask them about their own sustainability practices.
-In general, the energy used to make these panels is “paid back” within two to three years.
+Once you’re ready to choose a solar panel installer, ask them about their sustainability practices.
+Generally, the energy used to make these panels is “paid back” within two to three years.

 When solar panels need to be replaced, usually after several decades, their components are recyclable.

 Solar electricity systems pay for themselves over time.
-Estimates vary for how long it takes before you’ll begin saving enough to cover the cost of installation.
+Estimates vary for how long it takes before you’ll begin saving enough to cover the installation cost.
 For some businesses, it’s as little as three years.
 Most solar panel systems last for 25 to 35 years.

-In some areas, you can sell excess solar energy back to your utility company.
-This process, which is called net metering, means you could see additional profits from your solar panels.
+You can sell excess solar energy back to your utility company in some areas.
+This process, called net metering, means you could see additional profits from your solar panels.